allegro/blog/_posts/2021-11-18-performance-evaluation-of-timeseries.md

 > right now and would love for you to provide your feedback!

 ## Summary
 Adding the ability to store time series in MongoDB is a step in the right direction.
-First tests show that in a certain cases new type of collections really do work better than the regular ones.
+First tests show that in certain cases the new type of collections really does work better than the regular ones.
 They use less disc space, are faster at saving and searching by the time.
 But high performance always comes at a cost, in this case: the cost of reduced flexibility.
 Therefore, the final decision to use time series should be preceded by an analysis of advantages and disadvantages of both in particular cases.
-We should also hope that the authors of the database are working on improving it and will soon eliminate most of the limitations.
+We should also hope that the authors of the database are working on improving it and will soon eliminate most limitations.